-*Season the beef all over with the seasoning blend and black pepper, then lightly moisten your hands with water and rub the seasonings into the meat.
-Allow the meat to stand for 10 minutes to develop a meat paste (see below).
+Season the beef all over with the seasoning blend and black pepper, then lightly moisten your hands with water and rub the seasonings into the meat.
+Allow the meat to stand for 10 minutes to develop a meat paste (see notes above).

-*Put the beef on the clean (unoiled) grill grate and cook, without moving it, for 1 minute.
+Put the beef on the clean (un-oiled) grill grate and cook, without moving it, for 1 minute.
 Turn, grabbing the bone portion with your tongs, baste with the herb brush, and cook for 1 minute.
-Turn the steak, baste with the herb brush, and continue to cook, turning the meat every 2 minutes or so (see below) and basting each time you flip it, for 17 more minutes.
-The meat may stick and tear a bit, but this is OK, even desirable the sticking and tearing is what I call meat scruffing (see below).
+Turn the steak, baste with the herb brush, and continue to cook, turning the meat every 2 minutes or so (see notes above) and basting each time you flip it, for 17 more minutes.
+The meat may stick and tear a bit, but this is OK, even desirable; the sticking and tearing is what I call meat scruffing (see notes above).
 The surface should begin to crust after scruffing.
-(For newer grills, where less sticking and tearing occurs, or for increased surface area, score with a knife see below).
+(For newer grills, where less sticking and tearing occurs, or for increased surface area, score with a knife—see notes above).
 Transfer the steak to a large platter and allow to rest for 10 minutes.

 Meanwhile, clean and oil the grill grate.